HEAD TO HEAD: The de-influencing movement

 So for now, save your money and don’t run — just keep walking.

-Besides being on staff, Kim participates in various clubs and organizations such as GENup and the California Association of School Councils.
-She also enjoys binging Korean dramas, taking naps and listening to music.
+Outside of The Accolade, Kim participates in various clubs and organizations such as the California Association of Student Councils and Cooperation Act.
+She also enjoys creating playlists, taking naps and eating Korean food.